-It is the intent of the Early Childhood Department to provide a quality educational opportunity for all preschool aged children living in the City of Orange.
-Our goal is to maximize their individual cognitive, physical, and social/emotional potential by utilizing a developmentally appropriate approach to learning that is supported by a comprehensive research-based curriculum and the NJ Preschool Teaching and Learning Standards.
+Welcome to the Orange Township School District where "Keeping Children First" and a commitment to excellence in preschool education are our priorities.
+It is our vision to provide a quality educational experience for all children by maximizing their cognitive, physical, social, and emotional potential.
+This is accomplished by utilizing a developmentally appropriate approach to learning that is supported by a comprehensive research-based curriculum and The NJ Preschool Teaching and Learning Standards.